CyberExplosion/Comp_Sci_1/README.md

 ##Acknowledgements
 * My friends and family :kissing:
 * Nelson you and me are gona make the biggest project this school can possibly handle **brofist**:punch:
 * *Pro.
-Edwin Ambrosio* Thank you for you lectures and all the works you have poured into making us a better programmer and person :sastified:
+Edwin Ambrosio* Thank you for you lectures and all the works you have poured into making us a better programmer and person :sastisfied: